Before you connect

 - All University policies and procedures apply to the use of ResNet.
 There is an acceptable use policy and the Digital Millennium Copyright Act regarding downloading or sharing copyrighted material.
 Use of ResNet in violation of any University policy may result in student conduct charges.

-- All computers being connected to WMUnet (Western's network) must have approved anti-virus software installed and all vendor-supplied security patches applied for the operating system.
+- All computers being connected to WMUnet (Western's network) should have anti-virus software installed and all vendor-supplied security patches applied for the operating system.
 For student computers, WMU makes recommendations for both Macintosh and Windows computers.

 - You must have your own Ethernet cable.
 They may be purchased at any electronics or computer store, or, at the WMU Bookstore.